 If you have definitely decided to fire your accountant, here are the steps you should take:

 - First, you should hire a new accountant, especially if you are in the middle of a tax or financial issue.
 Ask your new accountant to get files from the previous accountant and to handle notification of the IRS, if applicable.
 Let the new accountant know your progress on the firing.

 - Look in your business records to see what kind of agreement you have with your accountant.
 Most CPAs or accountants don't work from a retainer, but if you do have a letter or contract, follow the agreement in timing and notifications.

 - Send a certified or registered letter (so you have a record of receipt) that states your intent to terminate the relationship effective immediately upon receipt of the letter and ordering your accountant to stop working on any matters in process.
 You don't need to give an explanation; it's not necessary.
 Request all your files or notify the accountant that your new accountant's office will be requesting those files, and request cooperation.

 - In the letter, request a refund of fees paid for work not yet performed.
 Ask for an itemized bill detailing fees for all pending work and any expenses.

-- Change all your passwords for all files your accountant has access to.
-This includes not only you accounting software, but any payroll records, electronic funds transfer passwords, billing accounts, and apps (like a mileage app) that your account has.
+- Change all of your passwords for all files your accountant has access to.
+This includes not only your accounting software, but any payroll records, electronic funds transfer passwords, billing accounts, and apps (like a mileage app) that your account has.

 Firing someone is never pleasant or easy, but sometimes it's necessary.
 Your handling of the breakup in a businesslike manner will help everyone deal with the situation more easily.